-- · A benefit determination decision; - A Medical Necessity determination decision; - A determination of your eligibility to participate in the Benefit Program or health insurance coverage; or - A decision to rescind your coverage (a rescission does not include a retroactive cancellation for failure to timely pay required premiums); then you may file an appeal.
+- · A benefit determination decision; - · A Medical Necessity determination decision; - · A determination of your eligibility to participate in the Benefit Program or health insurance coverage; or - A decision to rescind your coverage (a rescission does not include a retroactive cancellation for failure to timely pay required premiums); then you may file an appeal.

-To submit an appeal, you may use the Member Complaint and Appeal form found on the EHP website or write a letter with the following information: employee's full name; patient's full name; identification number; claim number if a claim has been denied; the reason for the appeal; date of services; the provider/ facility name; and any supporting information or medical records, dental X-rays or photographs you would like considered in the appeal.
+To submit an appeal, call the Aetna Concierge telephone number on your identification card.
+You may also write a letter with the following information: employee's full name; patient's full name; identification number; claim number if a claim has been denied; the reason for the appeal; date of services; the provider/ facility name; and any supporting information or medical records, dental X-rays or photographs you would like considered in the appeal.
 Send the letter and records to: